-After the Chametz is completely burned, but before the end-time of Biur Chametz, one recites the second Kol Chamirah (and the accompanying Yehi Ratzon), ensuring that he understands its meaning.
+Before the end-time of destroying the Chametz, one recites the second Kol Chamira, ensuring that he understands its meaning.
 [Otherwise, he should recite it in a language that he understands.]
+He should do so now even if he accidentally recited it on Friday when the Chametz was burned.